jonvnadelberg/slsa/docs/spec/v1.0/terminology.md

 ---
 <div class="subtitle">

-Before diving into the [SLSA Levels](levels.md), we need to establish a core set of terminology and models to describe what we're protecting.
+Before diving into the [SLSA Levels](levels.md), we are establishing a core set of terminology and models to describe what we are protecting.

 </div>